 Computer system 702 can also include a communications interface 724.
-Communications interface 724 allows software and data to be transferred between computer external devices. system 702 and Examples communications interface 724 can include a modem, a network interface (such as an Ethernet card), communications port, a PCMCIA slot and card, etc. Software and data transferred via communications interface 10 724 are in the form of signals which can be electronic, electromagnetic, optical or other signals capable of being received by communications interface 724.
-These signals are provided to communications interface via a channel This channel 728 carries signals and can be 15 728. implemented using a wireless medium, wire or cable, fiber optics, or other communications medium.
-Some examples of a channel can include a phone line, a cellular phone link, an RF link, a network interface, and other communications 20 channels.
+Communications interface 724 allows 5 software and data to be transferred between computer 702 and external devices.
+Examples communications interface 724 can include a modem. interface (such as an Ethernet card), communications port, a PCMCIA slot and card, etc. 10 Software and data transferred via communications interface 724 are in the form of signals which can be electronic. electromagnetic, optical or other signals capable of being received by communications interface 724.
+These signals are provided to communications interface via a channel 728.
+This channel 728 carries signals and can be implemented using a wireless medium, wire or cable, fiber optics, or other communications medium.
+Some examples of a channel can include a phone line, a cellular phone link, an RF link, a network interface, and other communications channels.